 Teddy: When I spoke to John and I asked him what his inspiration was for the casting, and for Mutiny, he spoke about the women's march in the US being a big piece of that, and so I think it’s more inspired by the time.
 Right now we live in this time where women are finally being able to ask for what they want, and claiming their space, making it a more equitable world for both of us.

 I'm a transgender woman so I think just by having someone like me in the campaign is already kind of rebellious in a way.
 People are very conservative, and people will look at me and still say “that's a man” just because of the way I was born, and not necessarily because of how I present myself.
 People are that ignorant.
 You know it is what it is.
 You know femininity can be whatever you want it to be.
 I think that's kind of the message of this fragrance.

-Does it feel like a weight on your shoulders at all that you're one of the first transgender female models that is at the highest tier of modelling at the moment.
+Does it feel like a weight on your shoulders at all that you're one of the first transgender female models that is at the highest tier of modeling at the moment?
 Do you feel a sense of responsibility?

 Teddy: Yes, of course, I feel a deep sense of responsibility to my community.
 I feel a deep sense of responsibility to represent transgender women, and just women in general.
 I think it’s part of my job as a public figure to make sure that I'm not making a fool of what I stand for and what I represent.
 At this moment in history, transgender people are really fighting for our space and for our equality, and for me to take that for granted and not take it seriously would be a huge waste.

 Do you remember what your first perfume was?

 Hanne: Mine was a Lion King perfume.
 It was pretty good.
 It's still probably at my mum's house somewhere.

 Teddy: I'm pretty sure mine -- it's so embarrassing -- was like, remember Abercrombie and Fitch and how major it was?
 I remember I shoplifted an Abercrombie and Fitch cologne, it was called Fierce, I loved it.